C. J. Wallace (actor)

-Christopher George Latore Wallace Jr. (born October 29, 1996), also known by his stage names Lil Biggie Smalls and Lil Biggie, is an American actor.
-He is commonly referred to as Christopher Jordan Wallace.
+Christopher Jordan Wallace (born October 29, 1996), also known as CJ and Lil Biggie is an American actor and entrepreneur.
 He is the son of the late rapper The Notorious B.I.G and American singer Faith Evans.

 Early life

-Wallace was born in New York City on October 29, 1996.
-He is the son of American singer Faith Evans and late rapper, Christopher "The Notorious B.I.G."
-Wallace, who was murdered in March 1997, when Wallace was just four months old.
-His paternal grandparents were from Jamaica, his maternal grandfather was of English and possibly Italian descent and his maternal grandmother was Helene Evans, a professional singer of Black American descent.
-He has a paternal half-sister and three maternal half-siblings.
+Christopher Jordan Wallace was born in New York City on October 29, 1996.
+His father Christopher "The Notorious B.I.G."
+Wallace, was murdered in March 1997, when Wallace was just four months old.
+CJ was raised by Evans and his stepfather Todd Russaw.
+His paternal grandparents were from Jamaica, his maternal grandfather was of English and possibly Italian descent and his maternal grandmother was Helene Evans, a Black professional singer.
+His other grandmother Voletta Wallace passed away of natural causes in 2025.

 Career

-Wallace's breakthrough role was in the 2009 biopic Notorious.
+Wallace's breakthrough role was in the 2009 biopic Notorious, where he portrayed his father as a young boy.
 In 2010, he starred in the comedy film Everything Must Go, but did not have another acting role until starring in the 2016 adventure film Kicks.
 In 2019, he played Amir in the third season of the VH1 slasher series Scream.

-Wallace, alongside his previous stepfather Todd Russaw and fellow entrepreneur Willie Mac, launched a cannabis company called Think BIG in March 2019.
+Wallace, Todd Russaw and entrepreneur Willie Mack, launched a cannabis company called Think BIG in March 2019.
 The brand aims to challenge the public's perception of cannabis by launching brands, products, and collaborations that emphasize "curiosity, creativity, contemplation, and healing".
 The brand also prioritizes social justice initiatives.
 In April 2019, the company launched a brand of cannabis called Frank White, named after Wallace's father's alter-ego, as well as pre-rolls of cannabis in collaboration with Lowell Herb Co.

+Wallace has also partnered with brands such as Lexus, Mitchell & Ness, State Bicycle Co.
+Santa Cruz Shredder and more.

+In August 2020, Wallace released "Big Poppa (House Mix)", remixing his father's classic hit single with Sean Combs, in conjunction with Mack and Jonathan Hay.
+Wallace and his sister T'Yanna later gave acceptance speeches on behalf of their father, following The Notorious B.I.G.'s induction into the Rock and Roll Hall of Fame.

+In 2023, Wallace starred with Christian "King" Combs, Quincy Brown and Justin Combs on the Paramount+ network show MTV's Family Legacy.